An unrelenting passion for real, raw,

 Honey is pasteurised to control crystallisation and eliminate fermentation via killing yeast cells however in doing so it destroys some of the nutritional properties including enzymes.

-To determine if your honey has been pasteurised or raw - ask the brand what the maximum temperature the honey has been exposed to.
+To determine if your honey has been pasteurised or raw - ask the brand what the maximum temperature their honey has been processed and has it been filtered?